andbroz/andbroz/README.md

 ## Hi there 👋, My name is Andrzej Brodowicz

-- 🌱 I’m currently learning REACT
+- 🌱 I’m Front End Developer
-- 🔭 I’m currently working on e-store clothing app named crownClothing-eShop [See repo](https://github.com/andbroz/crownClothing-eShop)
+-

 <!--
 **andbroz/andbroz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.